saintsjd/progressbar.io/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"name":"Making Pizza for Order 111"}' http://progressbar.io/bars
 ```

-You will get back a repsponse with an id and a secret key.
+You will get back a response with an id and a secret key.
 The secret key can be used to write to the bar or delete it:
 ```
 HTTP 201 CREATED
 {